NASCAR O'Reilly Auto Parts Series at Martinsville Speedway: Past winners

-Summer race
+Former July race

-The Goody's 250 was the name given for the second-tier series' one-off return to the track in 2006, after an absence since 1994, held during the summer of that year.
+The Goody's 250 was the name given for the second national series one-off return to the track in 2006, after an absence since 1994, held during the summer of that year.
 It had been planned the race would be held at night, under a temporary lighting system to be installed at the track, but it was held in the afternoon instead.
 The event replaced the ITT Industries & Goulds Pumps Salute to the Troops 250 at Pikes Peak International Raceway on the Busch Series schedule.
 The race was replaced in 2007 by the NAPA Auto Parts 200 at the Circuit Gilles Villeneuve road course in Montreal, Quebec, Canada.
-The race was the final start in NASCAR for Darrell Waltrip and Ricky Craven.